ansys/pyaedt/doc/source/Resources/ClientServer.rst

 Windows server
 ==============

-Lauch on a Windows server:
+Launch on a Windows server:

 .. code:: python